gmnr/gmnr.github.io/content/reading/your-money-your-life.md

 #### 8. Crossover point

-At a certain point of your journey the downing trend of your expenses will meet the raising trend of your investment income.
+At a certain point of your journey the downing trend of your expenses will meet the raising trend of your investment income.<br>
 That point (i.e. the Crossover point) is reached when you are financially independent (_congratulations_) and your monthly income from your invested capital will be equal to your actual monthly expenses.